Stellar microlensing surveys as a probe of Primordial Black Holes: status and prospects: Theory

 The total expected number of events, $N_{\rm exp}$, is given by

-where $E$ is the exposure (which is equal to the number of stars observed, $N_{\star}$, multiplied by the duration of the survey) and $\epsilon (\hat{t})$ is the efficiency, i.e. the probability that a microlensing event with timescale $\hat{t}$ is detected (see Sec.~\ref{subsec:gen}).
+where $E$ is the exposure (which is equal to the number of stars observed, $N_{\star}$, multiplied by the duration of the survey), $\epsilon (\hat{t})$ is the efficiency, i.e. the probability that a microlensing event with timescale $\hat{t}$ is detected (see Sec.~\ref{subsec:gen}), and ${\rm d} \Gamma/{\rm d} \hat{t}$ is the total differential event rate given by Eq.~(\ref{totdifrate}).
 If no events are detected, then the $95\%$ confidence limit on the fraction of the MW halo in COs can be calculated as $f=3.0/N_{\rm exp}(f=1)$, where $N_{\rm exp}(f=1)$ is the expected number of events if $f=1$.
-PBHs are expected to have an extended mass function (see e.g. Sec.
-2 of Ref.~\cite{Carr:2026hot}).
-Constraints calculated assuming all CO have the same mass can be translated into constraints for a specific extended mass function using the method presented in Ref.~\cite{Carr:2017jsz}.
 Surveys with a large exposure expect to observe events due to stars in the MW disc and/or LMC, and in this case constraints on the CO mass and halo fraction are calculated using the likelihood \cite{MACHO:2000qbb,Mroz:2024mse}: